invader43/Custom-Character-Controller/README.md

-# Simple Custom 3rd Person Character Controller
+# A Simple Custom 3rd Person Character Controller

 This repository contains a Unity project showcasing a game character created using primitive shapes.
 All the components are written from scratch and requires no additional packages except for rendering text (TMPro) and Unity 2022.3.4f1.